tenacityteam/tenacity/README.md

 ## Contributing

 To start contributing, please consult the [CONTRIBUTING.md file](CONTRIBUTING.md).
+We accept contributions on both Codeberg (via pull requests) and SourceHut (via emails).
+We do a lot of work on Codeberg, but don't let that override your preferences.

 If you are planning to make a big change or if you are otherwise hesitant as to whether we want to incorporate something you want to work on in Tenacity itself, simply open an issue about it in our [Codeberg issue tracker](https://codeberg.org/tenacityteam/tenacity/issues).
 We can discuss it and work together, so that neither our time or your time and hard effort goes to waste.

-Note that we don't require a corresponding issue for each pull request.
+Note that we don't require a corresponding issue for each contribution.

 ### Translating